COMCIFS/comcifs.github.io/draft/ddlm_dictionary_style_guide.md

 ## Terminology

-"Attribute" refers to a DDLm attribute (a syntactic data name).
+"Attribute" refers to a DDLm attribute (a "data name" in CIF syntax terms).
 Columns are numbered from 1.
+"Starting at column x" means that the first non-whitespace character (which may be a delimiter) appears in column x.

 ## Magic numbers